otraupe/FallingWord/README.md

 This way the app encourages to answer while training the user to balance response speed and correctness.
 The next trial is started automatically imposing a constant time pressure supposed to resemble a real language using scenario.

 ## Tech stack
 The app is written in Kotlin following Clean architecture principles (organizing the code base into data, domain, and ui packages) and using the MVVM architecture pattern.
-I further uses:
+It further uses:

 - [Jetpack Compose](https://developer.android.com/jetpack/compose) for creating the UI
 - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) for updating the UI